imagej/imagej.github.io/_pages/cookbook/z-functions.md

 ### Maximum Intensity Z-projection

 Z Project is a method of analyzing a stack by applying different projection methods to the pixels within the stack.
-This process may be used to highlight specific data from the stack and is accessed using *"Image/Stacks/Z Project..."*
+This process may be used to highlight specific data from the stack and is accessed using {% include bc path="Image|Stacks|Z Project..." %}

 When Z Project opens, it prompts for a start and stop slice, which will determine the range of the stack that will be included in the z projection.
 The default for these values is the endpoint slices of the stack.